 Ask any artist about their origin story and they’ll probably tell you they started out doing something that seems completely different than what their concentration is now.
 But the truth of artistic expression is that there’s a lot of overlap between different artistic mediums.
 Someone who started out doodling in their notebooks might now be a graphic designer or entrenched in the film industry.
 In Heather Perry’s case, her years of photographic experience came in handy when she decided to pick up the paintbrush.

-Heather specializes in underwater photography, saying she feels happiest in, on, or under the water.
+Heather, who is based in Bath, Maine, specializes in underwater photography, saying she feels happiest in, on, or under the water.
 She’s never been trained to paint but back in 2006 — when recovering from a lengthy illness — she started dabbling.

 In 2006, a dear friend asked if I would do a large painting for his NYC apartment.
 I was terrified but agreed, and he sent two 4’x6’ canvases to my home.
 I designed a composition in Photoshop using photos of him and painted the design on one of the canvases.
 I fell in love with the process.

 However, after a full recovery, Heather became busier than ever.
 With her booming photography career, the second canvas her friend had sent sat untouched in her studio.
 Fast forward more than a decade to 2020, when the pandemic hit and the sky fell.
 The painting was picked up once again.

 Even as I realized how drastically my photographic career would be impacted, I concurrently knew I was going to paint that canvas.
 I ordered materials that night and selected one of my underwater photographs to paint.

 Of course, Heather was always going to choose her underwater photography as a starting point for this creative endeavor.
 In a moment that was frightening on so many different levels, she decided to recreate her happy place.